jobweek/CurveArray/README.md

        > In the sequence you have chosen, there are vertices in the same coordinates.
        > You can merge it.
        > Their indices: (8, 25)

+8. In the event of an unknown error, caused by a bug in the program code, blender or for other reasons, you will see the following message:

+    Error text:

+       > Unknown Error.
+Please, open console and send me report.

+   _I would also be very grateful if you could send me the scene where the unknown error occurred and the text from the console.
+This will help me improve the addon._

 ### Smooth Curve operator